 The members of the Committee and all the members and Friends.

 One says that strength and power is in numbers.
 But I think that strength is in determination, hard work, enthusiasm and most of all in total fidelity to a cause.

 Vive l’Alliance Francaise de Kilkenny!
 Vive La France!

-The Alliance Française will be enrolling for classes for adults in January 8th 2019 and then continuing its monthly cultural evenings.
-It also has a weekly gathering for French speakers in the Club House Hotel Bar on Thursday mornings from11.00am.
+The Alliance Française will be enrolling for classes for adults in September 5th 2022 and then continuing its monthly cultural evenings.
+It also has a weekly gathering for French speakers in the Club House Hotel Terrace on Thursday mornings from 11.00am.
 All details are available on this website www.afkilkenny.org